-Applicants are invited to visit the campus in person or virtually for a formal interview with two faculty.
+Applicants are invited to visit the campus in person or virtually for a formal interview with two faculty/qualified staff who have all completed online training in interview procedures, desired qualifications, and rubric scoring.
 After the interview, the Admissions Committee reviews the applicant's file along with the interviewers' comments.
 The Committee recommendations are reviewed and approved by the Dean of the College.
 Applicants are notified of their admission status within a few weeks of their interview.
 Notification times may vary during the application cycle.